mehdifilban/node-config.ini/README.md

 # node-config.ini

-ini parser is a node module that you can use it on your express app and you node apps.
+ini parser is a node module that you can use it on your express app and your node apps.
 ### [so you can learn more about iniparser here](https://www.npmjs.com/package/iniparser)

-but now please concider my example: first of all you have to install iniparser through npm install iniparser@latest -g for globaly install or you can install it with --save for you project in dependencies or you can install it with --save-dev command for you project and in dev-dependencies in your package.json file. the second thing you have to do, you should create a file and named : config.ini content of this file is :
+but now please concider my example: first of all you have to install iniparser through npm install iniparser@latest -g for globaly install or you can install it with --save for your project in dependencies or you can install it with --save-dev command for your project and in dev-dependencies in your package.json file. the second thing you have to do, you should create a file and named : config.ini and content of this file is :

 <pre class="w3-black w3-text-white">
         title = MehdiFilban